The Reverend Megan Herles-Mooar

 - Buy items from the Mission Table stall (donation/koha).

-Introducing Frankie Roake: Coordinator of The Corner community hub
+Frankie Roake: Coordinator of The Corner community hub

 I trained as a nurse in Christchurch then worked in New Zealand and the UK in cancer care.
 After raising three children in Europe, we returned to NZ in 2004.
 I worked in general practice, at the Cancer Society as the (support) Groups Coordinator, and at breast-cancer agency Sweet Louise in the support team.
 I have found all aspects of my career rewarding but particularly enjoy the community aspect of my roles.
 I am an optimist and in challenging times look to foster hope and companionship.
 This sits well with The Corner’s values of community, championship, support, encouragement and fun.
 We have an open-door policy and I enjoy meeting all the wonderful people in this community.